Chromatic quasisymmetric functions of the path graph: The chromatic quasisymmetric function of the path graph

+We prove Theorem~\ref{thm:main} by analyzing several types of configurations or sub-ribbons that $RD(P_n)$ might contain.
 First, we can reduce the number of cases with the following: \begin{proposition} If a labeled path $P_n$ has a symmetric CQF, then the labeled path obtained by applying the flip map of Definition~\ref{def:flip_map} has a symmetric CQF. \end{proposition} \begin{proof}

 We extend the definition of the flip map to a colored path graph, $P_n$.
 Let $f(P_n)$ be the colored, labeled path obtained from $P_n$ by replacing label $i$ with $n+1-i$, but retaining the coloring.
 Then